 - This ILL service is for the Undergraduate Campus only.
 Law Students, Staff, and Faculty contact the Law Library’s ILL Unit

 - Request a BOOK from Law Library (Faculty Only)

 ILL is free for current Washington & Lee faculty, staff, and students.
 Fines may be charged for overdue materials.
-The service may be available to non-W&L patrons for a $10 per item fee.
+The service may be available to non-W&L patrons.
 Restrictions apply, contact Elizabeth Teaff 540.458.8645 for more information.